jrtorres/dsai-workshop-machinelearning/ModelBuild-AutoAI.md

     ![](docs/images/ss28.png)

 1. Once the experiment has completed, we have the option to save the best model.
-If you click on the `Save model` button next to the top pipeline you can save the model.
+If you click on the `Save as` button next to the top pipeline and select `Model` to save the model.
 Just give the model a name and click the **`Save`** button.

     ![](docs/images/ss29.png)